lokka30/NoMoreGGSans/README.md

 Using the stylesheet extension of your choice, simply copy the CSS code in, reload Discord, and you're all sorted. :)

+## Caveats

+- You have to run Discord in your browser.
+(This comes with a bunch of positives, too!)

 ## Contributions

 Contributions are warmly welcome.
 Please check the [issue tracker](https://github.com/lokka30/NoMoreGGSans/issues) if you are interested.